 Follow the guidance contained in TR 24772-1 clause 6.6.5.

 Check the value of a larger type before converting it to a smaller type to see if the value in the larger type is within the range of the smaller type.

-Any conversion from a type with larger range to a smaller range could result in a loss of data.
-In some instances, this loss is desired.
-Such cases should be explicitly acknowledged in comments.
+Use comments to document cases where intentional loss of data due to narrowing is expected and acceptable.

 Be aware that conversion from certain integral types to floating types can result in a loss of the least significant bits.